borwick/proto_django/README.md

 Contained herein is some stuff I've found useful when setting up new Django projects.

-You'll need to set up`proto_django/settings/local_settings.py`, but to review/find the variables you need to set you can run `python manage.py test proto_django.tests` until you don't get any errors.
+You'll need to set up`procmap/settings/local_settings.py`, but to review/find the variables you need to set you can run `python manage.py test procmap.tests` until you don't get any errors.

 Prerequisites
 =====